How to Create a Go-To-Market Strategy

 • Client Retention Rate: the percentage of customers who remain loyal to your product or service.

-• Marketing Channel Metrics: the key metrics that are used to measure the particular marketing channel you’re using to promote your product (e.g. link clicks from organic search, open rate for email marketing, etc.).
+• Marketing Channel Metrics: the key metrics used to measure the particular marketing channel you’re using to promote your product (e.g. link clicks from organic search, open rate for email marketing, etc.).

 • Web Traffic: the number of website sessions and unique page views generated, particularly following a well-publicized launch.

 Determine what data you want to collect and how much data you will need before you can draw a meaningful conclusion.
-For example, client retention rate can’t be measured immediately after making a sale; it’s only once a client has used the product consistently for a period of time without returns or complaints that you can draw a conclusion about their satisfaction with your company.
+For example, client retention rate can’t be measured immediately after making a sale; it’s only once a client has used the product consistently for a period without returns or complaints that you can conclude their satisfaction with your company.

 Once you’ve collected an adequate pool of information, sort and assess the data and highlight any patterns you may find.
 For example, does your web traffic spike at the same time each month?
 You may want to experiment with lowering your paid search budget around this time and increasing it when web traffic is lower.
 Repeat this process for each tweak you make—with each additional cycle, your strategy will only become more effective.